zloirock/core-js/README.md

 var array = Array.of(1, 2, 3);
 ```

-By default, `@babel/preset-env` with `useBuiltIns: 'usage'` option only polyfills stable features, but you can enable polyfilling of proposals by `proposals` option, as `corejs: { version: '3.37', proposals: true }`.
+By default, `@babel/preset-env` with `useBuiltIns: 'usage'` option only polyfills stable features, but you can enable polyfilling of proposals by the `proposals` option, as `corejs: { version: '3.37', proposals: true }`.

+> [!IMPORTANT]
-> **Warning!** In the case of `useBuiltIns: 'usage'`, you should not add `core-js` imports by yourself, they will be added automatically.
+> In the case of `useBuiltIns: 'usage'`, you should not add `core-js` imports by yourself, they will be added automatically.

 #### `@babel/runtime`[⬆](#index)

-[`@babel/runtime`](https://babeljs.io/docs/plugins/transform-runtime/) with `corejs: 3` option simplifies work with `core-js-pure`.
-It automatically replaces usage of modern features from JS standard library to imports from the version of `core-js` without global namespace pollution, so instead of:
+[`@babel/runtime`](https://babeljs.io/docs/plugins/transform-runtime/) with `corejs: 3` option simplifies work with the `core-js-pure`.
+It automatically replaces the usage of modern features from the JS standard library to imports from the version of `core-js` without global namespace pollution, so instead of:
 ```js
 import from from 'core-js-pure/stable/array/from';
 import flat from 'core-js-pure/stable/array/flat';